 Give the medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.

 How much should I give?

-Your doctor will work out the amount of phenytoin (the dose) that is right for your child.
+Your doctor will work out the amount of Phenytoin (the dose) that is right for your child.
+This is usually worked out from their weight.
 The dose will be shown on the medicine label.

-When you first start giving phenytoin to your child, you will give them a small amount and then increase the dose bit by bit over a few days or weeks.
-This helps your child to getused to the medicine.
+When you first start giving Phenytoin to your child, you will probably give them a low dose, which may be increased bit by bit over a few days or weeks.
+This helps your child to get used to the medicine.
 Your doctor will explain what to do.

 It is important that you follow your doctor’s instructions about how much to give.

 - Tablets should be swallowed with a glass of water, squash or juice.
 Your child should not chew the tablet.

 - Capsules should be swallowed with a glass of water, squash or juice.
 Your child should not chew the capsule.

 - Measure out the right amount using an oral syringe or a medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.

 It will take a few weeks for Phenytoin to work properly, so your child may still have seizures during this time.
 This is because the amount of medicine has to be increased slowly.
 Continue to give the medicine as you have been told to by your doctor.